thealinamichelle/pe-projects/alina/journal.md

 			}}

-- Anumbered loop under only under 20
+- A numbered loop under only under 20

 		$numbers = [2,3, 33, 67, 35, 9, 11, 8];
 		foreach ($numbers as $number) {